Tanzeebul-Tamim/The-Bengal-Chefs-Pantry-Server/README.md

 - ***GET*** `/tips`: Retrieve all tips and tricks.
 - ***GET*** `/healthtips`: Retrieve all health tips.

-## Also checkout The-Chef's-Pantry-Client
+## Also checkout The-Bengal-Chefs-Pantry-Client

-Visit the client-side repository of [The Chef's Pantry](https://github.com/Tanzeebul-Tamim/Chefs-Pantry-Client) website
+Visit the client-side repository of [The Bengal Chefs' Pantry](https://github.com/Tanzeebul-Tamim/The-Bengal-Chefs-Pantry-Client) website

 ## Contributing